opensearch-project/opensearch-cli/docs/dev/tutorial.md

       main.go
 ```

-## Integrate new plugins with odfe-cli
+## Integrate new plugins with opensearch-cli
-To integrate new plugins, you need to create a plugin base command file (odfe-cli/commands/ad.go).
+To integrate new plugins, you need to create a plugin base command file (opensearch-cli/commands/ad.go).
 You will optionally provide additional commands as you see fit.
 ### Create plugin base command

 ```